binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;"><b>Justification of felony murder:</b> Main policies behind it is this idea of deterrence and of making felons more careful.
 Book mentions other justifications; could make a retributive argument that people are more deserving; but main justification is deterrence; consistent with thus being so punitive in this area.
 To summarize, main justifications are (1) Deterrence of committing felony in the first place; (2) the idea is that if someone does decide to do a felony they will be more careful.</p>

-In New York, felony murder is in the second degree murder statute.
+In New York, felony murder is in the second degree murder statute. **Under NYPL, the victim in a felony murder cannot be a co-felon under the second-degree murder statute.**

 **New York Penal Law § 125.25 Murder in the second degree** A person is guilty of murder in the second degree when: (3) Acting either alone or with one or more other persons, he commits or attempts to commit robbery, burglary, kidnapping, arson, rape in the first degree, criminal sexual act in the first degree, sexual abuse in the first degree, aggravated sexual abuse, escape in the first degree, or escape in the second degree, and, in the course of and in furtherance of such crime or of immediate flight therefrom, he, or another participant, if there be any, causes the death of a person other than one of the participants; except that in any prosecution under this subdivision, in which the defendant was not the only participant in the underlying crime, <b>it is an affirmative defense that the defendant: (see full statute for defenses)